Anto-Antonia/StyleSync/README.md

  - The status of the order is being manually changed
  - Empty cart returns ``200 OK`` with message instead of error
  - Enum values stored as strings (``CREDIT_CARD``, ``PENDING``, etc.)
+ - Update DB username/password in application.properties to match your local setup